dobarkod/django-restless/docs/index.rst

     url(r'^hello/$', HelloWorld.as_view())

-To require authentication, subclass from appopriate mixin as well.
+To require authentication, subclass from appropriate mixin as well.
 For example, if you're using HTTP Basic authentication, have all your views subclass :py:class:`restless.auth.BasicHttpAuthMixin` and use :py:class:`restless.auth.login_required` for requiring the user be